Machine Learning with Confidential Computing: A Systematization of Knowledge: Confidential Computing Solution for Machine Learning

-\mysub{Constrained execution environments.} First of all, TEEs have constrained resources for reducing the size of TCB.
-As given in Table~\ref{tab:tee_summary}, the commonly used hardware TEE, SGX, provides 128MB secure memory~\footnote{The SGXv2~\cite{mckeen2016intel} extensions allow additional flexibility in runtime management of enclave resources (\eg~adding memory to an enclave after the enclave is built and running) and multithreaded execution within an enclave.}, while TrustZone-based TEEs, such as OPTEE or trusty, by default provide up to 16$\sim$64MiB secure memory.
 Although techniques using page swapping can increase available memory, it leads to significant overhead (\eg~100$\sim$1000$\times$) when running ML~\cite{lee2019occlumency,kunkel2019tensorscone}.
-Depending on the TEEs software stack and architecture, the size and flexibility of protected memory vary.
+Depending on the TEE software stack and architecture, the size and flexibility of protected memory vary.
 However, such memory sizes are still highly limited compared to the memory consumed by current ML algorithms, which can reach hundreds of MBs or GBs.

 In addition, processor capabilities are limited when running in the TEE mode.
 For example, privilege instructions are not allowed inside SGX enclaves, which makes supporting widely used functionalities (\eg~filesystem or multi-threading) difficult or even impossible.
 For instance, the SGX multi-threading model relies on an untrusted OS for thread scheduling which leads the system to be vulnerable to synchronization-based attacks (\eg~AsyncShock~\cite{weichbrodt2016asyncshock}).
 Similarly, making the secure world over-privileged in TrustZone architecture, caused mobile vendors to only provide limited TEE services and much-restricted TEE usage.
 Indeed, increasing computational resources is always preferable for ML developers but it can reduce the reliability and practicality of TEE-based solutions.